 The MMWR Recommendations and Reports contain in-depth articles that relay policy statements for prevention and treatment on all areas in CDC's scope of responsibility (e.g., recommendations from the Advisory Committee on Immunization Practices).

-An index to clinical guidelines which currently holds details of over 1500 UK national guidelines with links to downloadable versions of the guidelines.
-It is updated on a weekly basis.
+An index to clinical guidelines which currently has links to downloadable versions of a large number of UK national guidelines.

 Listed below are a some free online clinical information resources.